Kosuke Kindaichi: Television

-Actor Kazuyuki Furuya played Kindaichi on television for nearly 30 years.
+Actor Ikkō Furuya played Kindaichi on television for nearly 30 years from 1977 to 2005.
 In 2013 and 2014 a pair of television films were made pairing Kindaichi with another famous fictional Japanese detective Edogawa Ranpo's Kogoro Akechi.
 Tomohisa Yamashita played Kindaichi, whilst Hideaki Itô was Akechi.

 Manga and anime

 A profile of Kosuke appears at the end of the manga Case Closed Volume 6.

-Hajime Kindaichi (金田一 一, Kindaichi Hajime), the main character of Kindaichi Case Files, is depicted as the grandson of Kosuke Kindaichi.
+Hajime Kindaichi (金田一 一, Kindaichi Hajime), the main character of The Kindaichi Case Files, is depicted as the grandson of Kosuke Kindaichi.

 In episode 14 of Lupin the Third Part II, a German count invites the best private detectives from all over the world - including Kindaichi - to the maiden voyage of his blimp in order to catch Lupin III, who is after the count's jewel.

 In the Lupin the Third Part IV episode "From Japan With Love", the celebrity detective Akechi Kousuke Holmes is partially named after Kosuke Kindaichi (as well as Kogoro Akechi and Sherlock Holmes).

+Video Games

+There has been some game adaptations featuring Kosuke Kindaichi: